metashell/metashell/docs/reference/mdb_commands.md

   Unlike metashell, evaluate doesn't use metashell::format to avoid cluttering the debugged metaprogram with unrelated code.
 If you need formatting, you can explicitly enter `metashell::format< <type> >::type` for the same effect.

-  The qualifier `-profile` is intentionally undocumented.
-It is only used for internal profiling, and could be changed or removed at any time.

 * __`step [over|out] [n]`__ <br />
 Step the program. <br />